 Manali in November

 November is officially the winter season and in many ways a bad time to visit Manali.
-Average temperature will fall further down to 5 °C minimum and 20 °C maximum.
+The average temperature will fall further down to 5 °C minimum and 20 °C maximum.
 The scenery will be dull, dry and a little boring in this month.
 Rohtang Pass too will get declared closed in November.

 Manali in December